 Developers of deep learning models must also consider the inclusion of race labels.
 Supporters of race-neutrality argue that embedding race in healthcare decisions can inappropriately reduce systemic racism to biological factors, propagate race-based medicine, and cause disparate resource allocation (Vyas et al. 2020).
 However, because complex models can infer protected attributes (including race), we know that no analysis is truly race-neutral (Owens et al. 2020).
 Completely removing race from our models blinds clinicians and researchers from the ways in which race structures our society and inappropriately presents racial disparities as immutable facts.
 Instead, researchers need to be continuously trained and educated to take a proactive approach to data collection, analysis, and prediction (Vyas et al. 2020).

-By providing automated risk stratification, Delfina has the potential to both investigate the causes of and reduce the incidence of pregnancy-related complications.
+By providing automated workflow management, Delfina has the potential to both investigate the causes of and reduce the incidence of pregnancy-related complications.
 We recognize that Delfina’s software does not exist in a vacuum and will always be affected by the political, legal, and socioeconomic factors that have contributed to the maternal health crisis in the United States that disproportionately impacts Black and Native women.
 Our team is committed to the iterative process of anti-racist AI development.
 Earlier this year, Delfina participated in the National Institute of Child Health and Human Development’s (NICHD) Decoding Maternal Morbidity Data Challenge using a random forest model trained to predict hypertensive disorders of pregnancy on a nationally representative dataset.
 To reduce bias in our model, we excluded race and ethnicity from training inputs but tracked model performance by ethnicity.
 To improve the equitability of model performance across racial and ethnic groups, we selectively oversampled non-Hispanic Black patients in our training methods to compensate for initially worse model performance in those patients.
 Our model ultimately predicted hypertensive disorders of pregnancy comparably for patients of all ethnic and racial backgrounds.
 We were grateful to be recognized by the NICHD for innovation and addressing racial disparities in healthcare.

 As a technology company focused on the US maternal health crisis, we know that we must consciously and iteratively work to ensure our software works equitably for all patients.
 Our team has spent time clinically serving pregnant patients of diverse racial and ethnic backgrounds, and studying the ways in which bias may be incorporated into both risk analysis and clinical decision making.
 We welcome the opportunity to continue learning from and partnering with community organizations sharing our mission to provide a safe, healthy, and supported journey for every pregnancy.